 In most markets—other than New York and Los Angeles—$250 will almost certainly get you a quality set of images from a professional photographer.

-Plan on getting new realtor headshots every couple of years.
-Your headshot needs to change to reflect who you are and the business you’re doing.
+Plan on getting new Realtor headshots every couple of years.
+Your headshot needs to reflect who you are and the business you’re doing.
 Remember, most of your clients will see your headshot before they meet you in person.
 It’s important that the person walking up the front sidewalk to a listing appointment matches the person in the photo on your website and social media.

 Bringing It All Together

-A great headshot is the unifying piece of content that ties all your marketing together.
+A great headshot is the unifying piece of content that ties all your real estate marketing together.
 Take the time to get the right photos done the right way.
-Need help choosing your headshot?
-Post in our Facebook Mastermind Group for some advice!
+Have questions or advice?
+Leave a comment below!